git-shassan/LTRSP-2119/Module 3 - XRd on EKS/README.md

     mv ./terraform /usr/local/bin/terraform
 -->
 ## Clean EIP resources:
-The following script will be used to free up some elastic IPs that we don't use for the lab.
-This command will run in the background:
+The following script will be used to free up some elastic IPs that we don't use for the lab:
 ```
 source ~/LTRSP-2119/scripts/clean-eip.sh &
 ```